Kunstmaan/frontend-linters/eslint-config/README.md

 ## React-specific Rules

 For our React rules we also extend the [AirBnB react styleguide](https://github.com/airbnb/javascript/tree/master/react), again with several exceptions which we will elaborate on.

-Start off by going through the standard styleguides and then read the exceptions.

 #### Custom Rules